flenniken/statictea/docs/functions.md

 cmp(9, 2) => 1
 ~~~
 """,
-    lineNum: 237, numLines: 21), (funcName: "fun_cmp_ssobi", docComment: """Compare two strings.
+                                    numLines: 21), (funcName: "fun_cmp_ssobi", docComment: """Compare two strings.
 Returns -1 for less, 0 for equal and 1 for greater than.

 You have the option to compare case insensitive.
 Case sensitive
 is the default.